Galleass: Later use

-In the Mediterranean, with its less dangerous weather and fickle winds, galleasses continued to be in use as auxiliaries to galleys long after they became obsolete elsewhere.
+Galizabras, increasingly known as a kind of frigates, lasted in service until being phased out early into the 17th century.
+By contrast, the Mediterranean, with its less dangerous weather and more fickle winds, galleasses continued to be in use as auxiliaries to galleys for a long time.
 In 1615, Pedro Téllez-Girón, Duke of Osuna built four heavy galleasses in Sicily in preparation of an Ottoman attack.
-However, events like the Battle of Cape Gelidonya, where six privateer vessels also owned by Osuna defeated a much larger Ottoman galley fleet, proved the value of sailing vessels in the Mediterranean and initiated the general declive of galleasses.
-One year later, the Venetian armada deployed six galleasses against Osuna's fleet the Battle of Ragusa, with little success.
-Galleasses were still featured at both sides of the Ottoman-Venetian War of 1645–1669, with the Ottomans finally adopting galleasses or mahons (from Arabian mahun, meaning boat).
+However, events like the Battle of Cape Gelidonya, where six privateer vessels also owned by Osuna defeated a much larger Ottoman galley fleet, proved the value of sailing ships in the Mediterranean and initiated the general decline of rowing ships of any kind.
+One year later, the Venetian armada deployed six galleasses against Osuna's galleon fleet the Battle of Ragusa, with little success.